 - “105 Hikes in and Around Southwestern British Columbia” by Stephen Hui

 - Vancouver Trails

 Be prepared and have a blast.
 Go for a hike and do it right!

 Ryan Village is from beautiful North Vancouver, and has worked as a zipline guide, a ski instructor and as a Vancouver area tour guide.
-He holds a diploma in Outdoor Recreation Management, Wilderness First Aid, and is a Yervana Local.
+He holds a diploma in Outdoor Recreation Management and Wilderness First Aid.